 Watch this video for more about why this is the fastest canning recipe to make!

 The worst thing that could happen when making this jam is that it turns out a little thin.
 Thin jam is syrup, Wildflowers, and that is still a success in my book.

 A note about pectin: Pectin is the plant version of cartilage in animals.
-It gives shape and stiffness to your jam and jelly (and we use the animal version as gelatin to make Jell-o, etc).
-I like to use store bought pectin to thicken my jams, and I typically use the powdered 1.75 ounce boxes because they are easy to halve (the liquid packs are hard to use just part of and are a bit messy) and they are inexpensive and found readily in grocery stores.
-Liquid pectin is nice because it mixes up nicely with your jam and there’s no threat of lumps but I’ve never had my powdered pectin lump up- when you sprinkle it in, be ready to whisk with vigor, like you mean it, for a few minutes.
+It gives shape and stiffness to your jam and jelly (and we use the animal version as gelatin to make Jell-O, etc).
+I like to use store bought pectin to thicken my jams, and I typically use the powdered 1.75-ounce boxes because they are easy to halve (the liquid packs are hard to use just part of and are a bit messy) and they are inexpensive and found readily in grocery stores.
+Liquid pectin is nice because it mixes up nicely with your jam and there’s no threat of lumps but I’ve never had my powdered pectin lump up- when you sprinkle it in, be ready to whisk with vigor, as you mean it, for a few minutes.

-If you’d like to skip store bought pectin (powdered or liquid) this might be a good jam to try it with because pectin hasn’t any bearing on the canned good’s safety (safety first, Wildflowers!) and raspberry seeds have a significant amount of natural pectin in them.
+If you’d like to skip the store-bought pectin (powdered or liquid) this might be a good jam to try it with because pectin hasn’t any bearing on the canned good’s safety (safety first, Wildflowers!) and raspberry seeds have a significant amount of natural pectin in them.
 The longer the raspberry jam is cooked (probably on lower heat and more slowly than the following Fast Raspberry Jam directions indicate), the more jam-stiffening natural pectin will be released from the seeds and the stiffer your jam will naturally be.
 As a comparison, strawberry jam won’t ever stiffen up quite the way raspberry will, naturally anyway, partially because raspberries have more seeds.